dancer1325/angular/adev/src/content/guide/di/hierarchical-dependency-injection.md

+* goal
+  * Hierarchical DI
+    * enables you to share dependencies between different application's parts | if you need to

 # Hierarchical injectors

 Injectors in Angular have rules that you can leverage to achieve the desired visibility of injectables in your applications.